-Priority area Explanation Promotion, education Promoting the benefits of cycling and skills training Behaviour change programmes and campaigns will be used to encourage new cyclists by highlighting the benefits of cycling to the individual including: Promoting the benefits of cycling to increase uptake improved health/fitness and supporting cyclist safety through improved saving money education, training and convenience awareness.
-These programmes should be designed with an understanding of the different parts of society and with recognition that there may be different barriers for different ages, ethnicities or socioeconomic groups.
+Priority area Explanation Priority area Promotion, education and skills training Promoting the benefits of cycling to increase uptake and supporting cyclist safety through improved education, training and awareness.
+Explanation Promoting the benefits of cycling Behaviour change programmes and campaigns will be used to encourage new cyclists by highlighting the benefits of cycling to the individual including: improved health/fitness saving money convenience These programmes should be designed with an understanding of the different parts of society and with recognition that there may be different barriers for different ages, ethnicities or socioeconomic groups.
 Existing cyclists may have different information needs to new cyclists or those contemplating taking up cycling.
 To achieve a long term increase in cycling levels it is important to target not only people who are 'ready for action' but also people that may contemplate cycling in future.
 These people require greater information, motivation, or incentives to start cycling.
 People may also try cycling for a time and then stop for a time.
 Behaviour change programmes therefore need to be ongoing and continuous.
 Promotion of cycling will be carried out through school travel plans, cycling events, marketing campaigns, and promotion linked to the provision of new safe cycling facilities or targeted at people's change of circumstances (such as a new home or job).
 More details are provided in the travel demand management chapter of this plan.
 Education and training Education programmes are important to raise awareness of safety issues for existing and new cyclists, and awareness of other road users (drivers of cars, trucks, buses).
 Examples include driver/ cyclist awareness and cyclist visibility education campaigns.
 Cycle skills training programmes (e.g. 'Pedal Ready') are an important priority to ensure that cyclists (new and existing) have the skills to ride safely when using the road network and cycling network.
 Education and training programmes should target issues specific to cyclists on electric bikes, including driver perception of travel speed and safe use of shared paths.
-Improving information for cycling Ensuring that good journey planning tools, maps and information are available for existing and new users of the region's cycle network will assist to increase the use of cycling for trips.
+Improving information for cycling Land use planning Ensuring that good journey planning tools, maps and information are available for existing and new users of the region's cycle network will assist to increase the use of cycling for trips.
 Other information to improve cycling safety will be identified and made available, such as the assessment of bike lights.
+New land use development supports cycling as a feasible option and includes a safe, attractive and connected street layout for cycling resource consent applications.
+They therefore have a key influence on the way land is developed and the ability to ensure that new development supports cycling and can sometimes facilitate development that addresses existing network deficiencies.
+Land use planning documents should include provisions to guide the location of new development to areas that can provide a high degree of accessibility, and to ensure that new subdivision and development is designed to support cycling as a viable option to access shops, education, employment and public transport.
+Network Operating Framework The application of a Network Operating Framework to local road networks in all regional and sub- regional centres will enable the role and priority of modes, including cycling, within the different urban transport networks to be assigned.
+This will help to clarify the role of different routes, and will also assist with the consideration of trade-offs where re-allocation of road space for cycle lanes or facilities is required.